-In this post, we’d like to introduce you to Ray Abel, our CEO, who spearheads the business side of Xogo.
+In this post, we’d like to introduce you to Ray Abel, the CEO of Bansen Labs, who spearheads the business side of Xogo.
 Ray wasn’t always involved in this field, though.
 His career started in sales, but Ray said he soon realized he wanted to do something more meaningful.
 “I knew I wanted to do something better with my life,” he said.

 That’s when he found the Muscular Dystrophy Association (MDA).
 Ray said, “I knew they were a good organization and I wanted to help others.”
 While working with the MDA, Ray discovered a passion for serving people with disabilities.
 He particularly enjoyed working at the MDA’s summer camp, where he saw children with muscular dystrophy bond together over games and activities.

 Thanks to his work with the MDA, Ray developed a passion for working in the disabilities field.
 Now, he’s combining that passion with his love for technology at Xogo.

 Ray said technology has always fascinated him.
 Being able to share his love for tech with people who may not have been able to use it before is one of Ray’s favorite parts of working with Xogo.
 “It’s hard when you realize there are people who have never been able to play a video game,” Ray said.
 “I can’t imagine what that’d be like if I was doing that for the first time right now.
 Seeing that joy is awesome.
 That gets me every time.”